Contributing to the Documentation

 We will review your PR as soon as possible.
 Thank you for contributing!

-We highly recommend running this web app locally to check documentation or blog changes before submitting them, and it's quite necessary when making changes to the website engine itself.
+We highly recommend running this web app locally to check documentation changes before submitting them, and it's quite necessary when making changes to the website engine itself.
 Source code and content files need to be properly formatted and linted as well, which is also ensured by the full setup below.

 $ npm install -g yarn